cycfi/elements/README.md

 his home studio.

-Joel de Guzman is the principal architect and engineer at [Cycfi Research](https://www.cycfi.com/) and a consultant at [Ciere Consulting](https://ciere.com/).
+Joel de Guzman is the principal architect and engineer at [Cycfi Research](https://www.cycfi.com/).
 He is a software engineer specializing in advanced C++ and an advocate of Open Source.
 He has authored a number of highly successful Open Source projects such as [Boost.Spirit](http://tinyurl.com/ydhotlaf),